-Travels in Iran – 1990: Having been in a major bus accident on route to Tehran – in which an Iranian I’d befriended had been killed; now, the prospect of another disaster was looming straight ahead.
+Having been in a major bus accident on route to Tehran—in which an Iranian I’d befriended was killed; now, the prospect of another disaster loomed ahead.

-He drove like a maniac rushing home to rescue the oven fries he’d left baking by mistake, cutting lanes in an effort to get back before his house caught fire.
+He drove like a maniac – rushing home to rescue the oven fries he’d left baking by mistake, cutting lanes to get back before his house caught fire.

-And if this was the case he’d no worries about pulling the french fries out golden and crisp and not a minute overcooked.
+And if this was the case, he’d no worries about pulling the fries out golden and crisp and not a minute overcooked.

-Over the years the media had created a bleak picture of Iran.
+Western media painted a bleak picture of Iran

 We cut lanes blindly, honking our way into gaps and tooting at anyone who did this to us.

 Every second car around us was a Hillman Hunter with dented door panels or scratched and patched paintwork.

 This taxi was also a Hillman “Chariot” (as the Iranian versions are called).

 But it had no fancy extras -in fact, many were missing bits.
 Vital bits like bumpers.
 At least this rattling wreck had a rear-view mirror—apparently unnecessary, as my driver used it only to maintain eye contact with me, and something from which to hang Koranic script and beads.